-When I first started tracking social media metrics for Sydium, I was drowning in numbers.
-Impressions, reach, engagement rate, follower growth, profile visits, link clicks, saves, shares, story views, completion rate - the list never ended.
+When I started tracking social media metrics for Sydium, I was drowning in numbers.
+Impressions, reach, engagement rate, follower growth, profile visits, link clicks, saves, shares, story views, completion rate.
+The list never ended.

 I was tracking everything and understanding nothing.

-The problem with social media analytics isn't too little data.
-It's too much, and most of it doesn't tell you whether your strategy is actually working.
-After a year of building analytics features into Sydium and watching how our users make decisions, I've narrowed it down to the KPIs that consistently correlate with real business outcomes.
-Here are the ones that matter, why they matter, and how to track them without losing your mind.
+The problem with social analytics isn't too little data.
+It's too much, and most of it doesn't tell you whether your strategy is working.
+I build analytics features into Sydium, so I have a stake in you caring about this, but the metrics below are the ones I actually look at to make decisions.
+Here are the KPIs that matter, why they matter, and how to track them without losing your mind.

 The Difference Between Vanity Metrics and Real KPIs